-Join Adam Wilbert for an in-depth discussion in this video Understanding report structure, part of Access 2013: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Understanding report structure, part of Access 2013: Forms and Reports.

 - The structure that Access uses…to assemble the reports on the page…is kind of like building a layer cake,…or maybe even blueprints for a skyscraper.…There are multiple sections…that get designed one time each…and then Access uses that blueprint over and over again,…as it needs them for each section…of the report.…Let's take a look at how this works.…Right now I'm back in the KinetEco database,…and I've got a query that I just built…called Orders by Region.…If I run it, we can see that it counts up…all of our orders that appeared…in each region for each year.…So for instance, in 2008 in the Midwest region,…we had two different divisions that had orders.…